Best of the Super Juniors: 1994

 The 1994 Best of the Super Juniors, the first tournament to be held under that name, was an 11-man tournament contested from May 26 to June 13.
 Jushin Thunder Liger once again won while also the reigning Junior Heavyweight champion, and also became the first wrestler to win the tournament twice.
 Guest natives included Super Delfin and Taka Michinoku from Michinoku Pro Wrestling and Masayoshi Motegi from Wrestle Dream Factory.

 1995

 The 1995 Best of the Super Juniors was a 10-man tournament held from June 23 to July 13.
-Like Jushin Thunder Liger the year prior, Wild Pegasus (formerly Pegasus Kid) won the tournament for the second time and was the only gaijin ("foreigner") to do so until Prince Devitt won the tournament in 2010.
+Like Jushin Thunder Liger the year prior, Wild Pegasus (formerly Pegasus Kid) won the tournament for the second time and was the only non Japanese to do so until Prince Devitt won the tournament in 2010.
+Norio Honaga injured his ribs after the fourth day, so he forfeited his remaining matches.
 Like in 1993, Pegasus failed in his championship challenge, this time against Koji Kanemoto on September 25, 1995.
 Gran Hamada from Michinoku Pro Wrestling was the guest native.